-Coronavirus disease research
+Article • Coronavirus disease research

 As coronavirus disease COVID-19 continues to jet and alight invisibly around the globe, scientists now report that the virus has mutated to become two strains: the older ‘S-type’ appears milder and less infectious, while the later-emerging ‘L-type’, is more aggressive, spreads more quickly, and currently accounts for about 70 per cent of cases.
 Worldwide, medical researchers are exploring…

-One presented with a typical viral myocarditis and the second with dilated cardiomyopathy like appearance with signs of inflammation, so the phenotypes of cardiac involvement have a great diversityKarl-Friedrich Kreitner
+One presented with a typical viral myocarditis and the second with dilated cardiomyopathy-like appearance with signs of inflammation, so the phenotypes of cardiac involvement have a great diversityKarl-Friedrich Kreitner

-In summing up the key take home message from his presentation, he said: “The main points are that cardiovascular involvement has a significant impact on prognosis for in-patients and it is absolutely necessary to control for D-dimer, fibrin degradation products, hi-sensitivity troponin and the NT-pro BNP during admission and the course of the hospital stay.
-This is especially for D-dimer and FDP; when they are elevated an anti-coagulative therapy should be considered and the amount – or whether it is a prophylactic or therapeutic dose - depends on the D-dimer value.”
+He also spoke of a study conducted in the Institute of Legal Medicine in Hamburg following autopsies on the first 80 patients who died from Covid-19 in that city: 40% had thromboembolisms.
+Kreitner advised that, in the cases of suspected thromboembolism, timely imaging should be initiated.
+‘The main points are that cardiovascular involvement has a significant impact on prognosis for in-patients and it is absolutely necessary to control for D-dimer, fibrin degradation products, hi-sensitivity troponin and the NT-pro BNP during admission and the course of the hospital stay.
+This, especially for D-dimer and FDP; when they are elevated an anti-coagulative therapy should be considered and the amount – or whether it is a prophylactic or therapeutic dose - depends on the D-dimer value.’